What is a SWOT Analysis

-A SWOT analysis is a framework used in strategic planning.
+A SWOT analysis is a framework used in strategic planning and marketing.
 It provides you with the knowledge to create plans to improve your business.
 SWOT is an acronym for Strengths, Weaknesses, Opportunities and Threats.
 It is a critical strategic planning tool used to isolate an issue, conceptualize a workable solution, and then remove that issue as an ongoing concern.

 Businesses must be honest in their assessment of their company’s strengths and weaknesses.
 Unfortunately, it’s natural to focus too much on what we do best and not enough on what needs to improve.
 Do not allow that to happen.
 Take the time to be honest with where your company needs to improve.